 WEAR!
 Fancy Dress Costume at The Rio Carnival.
-The biggest festival in the world, the Rio Carnival takes place every year in Brazil’s vibrant capital city.
-The 2014 festival will begin on 28th and finish March 4th as the streets flood with people from dusk until dawn.
+The biggest festival in the world, “Carnival“, takes place every year in Brazil’s vibrant capital city, Rio de Janeiro.
+The festival takes place during the month of March as the streets flood with people from dusk until dawn.
 Dress in your most elaborate outfit possible and don’t miss the main Samba Parade.
-For those who are really into it – you can pre-order your costumer for the event on the official Rio Carnival Page!
+For those who are really into it – you can pre-order your costume for the event on the official Rio Carnival Page!

 SPEAK!
 Portuguese.
 The only country in South America where Portuguese is the official language dating back to the colonisation of Brazil by the Portuguese in the 16th century.
 English is not widely spoken so brush up on your Portuguese before you leave!

 Often thought of as a separate part of South America entirely, Brazil is by far the largest country on the continent covering over 47% of the landmass.
 It’s so big that it covers three time zones!
 For sheer size reasons, Brazil can be a trip entirely on its own, but with a different language, culture and feel to the rest of South America, it can seem like you are in a different continent altogether!